rj-cloudsecurity/cloud-security-iam-portfolio/README.md

-# Coud & Security Learning Repository
+#Cloud & Security Learning Repository

-This repository contains my study notes and hands-on exercises for multiple Microsoft cloud certifications.
-It is designed to support my development in Cloud, Identity & Access Management (IAM), and Cloud Security.
+This repository contains my study notes and hands‑on exercises for multiple Microsoft cloud and security certifications.
+It supports my development in Cloud, Identity & Access Management (IAM), and Cloud Security.

-## Purpose
+##Purpose

-This repository serves as a central place to document what I learn while studying Microsoft cloud fundamentals.
-It helps me organize knowledge, track progress, and prepare for certifications such as AZ-900, AZ-104, MS-900, and SC-900.
+This repository is my central place to document what I learn while studying Microsoft cloud fundamentals and security concepts.
+It helps me:
+  - Organize knowledge
+  - Track progress
+  - Combine theory with hands‑on labs
+  - Prepare for certifications such as AZ‑900, AZ‑104, MS‑900, and SC‑900

 ## Repository Structure